Polymer/polymer/PRIMER.md

 ```

 <a name="change-callbacks"></a>
-## Property change callbacks
+## Property change callbacks (observers)

-Custom element properties may be observed for changes by specifying an object-valued `bind` property that maps element properties to chagne handler names.
-When the property changes, the change handler will be called with the new and old values.
+Custom element properties may be observed for changes by specifying `observer` property in the `propertyConfig` for the property that gives the name of a funciton to call.
+When the property changes, the change handler will be called with the new and old values as arguments.

 Example: